asteroid-lang/asteroid/Asteroid User Guide.md

   println name.
 end
 ```
+Here we pattern match the `Person` object in the `for` loop and then use a regular expression to see if the name of that person matches our requirement that it contains a lower case 'p'.
+We can tag the pattern with a variable name, a named pattern, so that we can print out the name if the regular expression matches.
 The output is `Sophie`.

-Here we pattern match the `Person` object in the `for` loop and then use a regular expression to see if the name of that person matches our requirement that it contains a lower case 'p'.
-We can tag the pattern with a variable name so that we can print out the name if the regular expression matches.

 ### Pattern Matching in `try-catch` Statements

 Exception handling in Asteroid is very similar to exception handling in many of the other modern programming languages available today.
-The example below shows an Asteroid program shows that throws one of two exceptions depending on the randomly generated value `i`,
+The example below shows an Asteroid program  that throws one of two exceptions depending on the randomly generated value `i`,
 ```
 load system "io".
+load system "random".
-load system "util".
+load system "type".

 structure Head with
     data val.